 - placing the already cooked paratha over the egg.
 Cook for 2 minutes.

 5) Assembling the chicken roll:

-- Take one egg lined paratha flatbread or crepe, egg side up and spread about 1-2 teaspoons each tomato and chili sauce, or more if like to do so.
+- Take one egg lined paratha flatbread or crepe, egg side up and spread 1-2 teaspoons of tomato and chilli sauce.
+Even more, if like to do so.